Gaeilge

 Applying for a PPS Number for a child

-Children born in the Republic of Ireland are usually given a PPS Number when their birth is registered with the General Register Office (GRO).
+Children born in the Republic of Ireland are given a PPS Number when their birth is registered with the General Register Office (GRO).
 This means you do not need to apply for a PPS Number for a child born in the state.
-However, if the birth is not registered within 3 months, a parent or guardian must make an application.
+When a birth is not registered within 180 days of the birth, a parent or guardian must apply for a PPS Number.

-PPS Numbers for children living in, but not born in the Republic of Ireland, must be applied for by the parent or guardian.
-One of the parents or guardians must have a PPS Number for the child to be registered.
+PPS Numbers for children who are living, but not born in the Republic of Ireland, must be applied for by the parent or guardian.
+One of the parents or guardians of the child must have a PPS Number themselves before making an application for the child.

 Applying for a PPS Number if you are living outside Ireland